anttiki/anttiki.github.io/about.md

 permalink: /about/
 ---

 My name is Antti Kirjavainen.
-I am a playful and kind seeker of wisdom who promotes appreciation of people, nature and healthy relationships between them.

 I'm a co-founder of [Flowa](https://www.flowa.fi/), a coach, collaboration gardener and a human being.